-- What is your strategy for motivating the students and keeping them active?
+- What is your strategy for motivating students and keeping them active?

 - What makes an exceptional kindergarten teacher?

-The deeper questions during the interview allow interviewers to take a look at the history and teaching experience.
+The deeper questions during an interview allow interviewers to take a look at the history and teaching experience.

 - Do you have experience teaching this age group?